Odometer fraud in Queensland: the law, the regulators, and what buyers can do.

 The Australian Consumer Law angle.

 The Competition and Consumer Act 2010 (Cth), Schedule 2 (the Australian Consumer Law), applies to all traders who supply goods or services in trade or commerce.
-For vehicle sales by businesses, it operates alongside the Queensland licencing regime rather than instead of it.
+For vehicle sales by businesses, it operates alongside the Queensland licensing regime rather than instead of it.

 The key provisions are straightforward.
 Section 18 of the ACL prohibits misleading or deceptive conduct in trade or commerce.
 A dealer who sells a car representing it as having travelled 80,000 kilometres when it has in fact travelled 160,000 is engaged in misleading conduct, full stop.
-Section 29(1)(g) goes further: it specifically prohibits false or misleading representations about the history of goods.
+Section 29 goes further: it specifically prohibits false or misleading representations that goods have a particular history or previous use.
 A vehicle’s odometer reading is part of its history.
-Representing it falsely is a breach of section 29(1)(g) regardless of whether the dealer personally tampered with the odometer, provided the dealer made or adopted the representation.
+Representing it falsely is a breach of section 29 regardless of whether the dealer personally tampered with the odometer, provided the dealer made or adopted the representation.

 In Queensland, the Fair Trading Act 1989 (Qld) applies the ACL as a law of Queensland, which means the OFT can also enforce the consumer law provisions at a state level.